 Glutathione IV Therapy: The Master Antioxidant for Skin, Recovery and Detoxification

 Glutathione (GSH) is a tripeptide produced naturally in every cell of the human body.
-Often described as the master antioxidant, it plays a central role in neutralising free radicals, regenerating other antioxidants such as Vitamins C and E, and supporting the liver's detoxification pathways.
+Often described as the master antioxidant, it is involved in neutralising free radicals, regenerating other antioxidants such as Vitamins C and E, and supporting the liver's normal detoxification pathways.

 Glutathione levels decline with age, stress, exposure to environmental toxins, illness and intense exercise.
-At Live More Clinic, intravenous Glutathione therapy is used to restore systemic levels efficiently — bypassing the gastrointestinal tract, which significantly limits absorption of oral glutathione.
+At Live More Clinic, intravenous Glutathione therapy is used to help raise systemic levels, bypassing the gastrointestinal tract, which can limit absorption of oral glutathione.

 What Is Glutathione?